 WHAT WOULD I HIGHLIGHT OF THIS FIRST STAGE OF THE ROAD?

-- Coordination and implementation of the Proposals Preparation Unit at RTDI.
+- Coordination of the Proposals Preparation Unit at RTDI.

 - Assessor for the European Commission on the Human Resources Strategy for Researchers (HRS4R).